 Bright Line Eating wants to change that for you, and it starts with psychology:

 The author says that most diets fail because they rely too heavily on willpower.
 Most people, even healthy ones, think way too often about food.

-And since our willpower part of the brain is especially sensitive to glucose, it’s right when blood sugar are at their lowest that we crave the most that we are the most defenseless.
+And since our willpower part of the brain is especially sensitive to glucose, it’s right when blood sugar is at its lowest that we crave the most and that we are the most defenseless.

 Two Types of Insatiable Hunger

 The insatiable type of addictive hunger comes with two traits:

-- It’s unsatiable: eating more doesn’t placate hunger
+- It’s unsatiable: eating more doesn’t placate the hunger

 - Comes with an urge to be sedentary

 However, some people can develop leptin resistance.
 When we are leptin resistant, insulin stops leptin at the hypothalamus and at the brain stem level.